Kayky

-Kayky da Silva Chagas (born 11 June 2003), known as Kayky, is a Brazilian professional footballer who plays as a forward for Campeonato Brasileiro Série A club Bahia.
+Kayky da Silva Chagas (born 11 June 2003), known as Kayky, is a Brazilian professional footballer who plays as a forward for Campeonato Brasileiro Série A club Internacional, on loan from Bahia.

 Club career

 Fluminense

 Born in Rio de Janeiro, Kayky was initially rejected a place in the Fluminense academy, as the club had filled their spaces, and instead joined local side Mangueira.
 In his first game, he scored a hat-trick in a 5–3 win over Fluminense, prompting them to immediately sign him.
 He initially joined up with their under-9 futsal squad.
 He transitioned to football logo his development, and was an top unit of the under-17 squad which won the 2020 Campeonato Brasileiro Sub-17.

 Promoted to the main squad for the 2021 campaign, Kayky made his professional debut on 4 March of that year, coming on as a first-half substitute for fellow youth graduate Miguel Silveira in a 1–2 Campeonato Carioca away loss against Resende.
 He scored his first professional goal on 6 April, netting the opener in a 4–0 away routing of Macaé.
 On 11 April, Kayky scored the Flus opener in a 3–1 home win against Nova Iguaçu through an individual effort, after dribbling past four opponents.
 On 6 May, he became the youngest player to score in the Copa Libertadores for Fluminense, at age 17, in the 1–1 draw with Junior.